build-on-aws/content/tutorials/refactor-spaces-copilot-cli/index.md

 ### Overview Module Two

-Containers are lightweight packages of your application 's code, configurations, and dependencies.
+Containers are lightweight packages of your application's code, configurations, and dependencies.
 Containers deliver environmental consistency, operational efficiency, developer productivity, and version control.
 Containers can help applications deploy quickly, reliably, and consistently, regardless of deployment environment.

 ![Image depicts a Container vs a Virtual Machine.
 How Docker abstracts the underlying Operating System from the App, it's binaries and libraries.](images/docker.jpg)